orisi/oracle/README.md

 This project exists because running Orisi Oracles should be easy:

+* We need a way to separate dev-ops code from Oracle/Client codebase.
-* We need to be able to optimize build process
+* We need to be able to automatize and optimize build process
-* There must a simple and fast way to use it on every possible hardware or IAAS platform.
+* There must a simple and fast way to use it on multiple hardware or IAAS platforms.
-* There must be a oneliner that runs whole Oracle
+* __There must be a oneliner that runs whole Oracle__
 ```
 docker run zenoracle
 ```